WYHxuebi/SITP/README.md

 - **[2026-07-30]** 🎉 We release the official implementation of **SITP: A High-Reliability Semantic Information Transport Protocol Without Retransmission for Semantic Communication**.
 - **[2026-05-13]** 📄 SITP was accepted by **IEEE Transactions on Communications**.

-> The repository provides the official implementation, pretrained resources, training scripts, and evaluation code for SITP.
+> The repository provides the official implementation, pretrained models, training scripts, and evaluation code for SITP.

 ---

-## 📌 Overview
+## 🔍 2.
+Overview

 Conventional transport protocols such as TCP and UDP are designed around **bit-level reliability**.
 However, semantic communication systems can often reconstruct meaningful information even when the received semantic representation is partially corrupted.